- British Midland B737 Flight 92 at Kegworth

 History of Flight

-British Midlands Airways (BMA) Ltd Flight 92 departed London Heathrow Airport en route to Belfast International Airport at 1952 hours local time, with eight crew members and 118 passengers.
+British Midland Airways (BMA) Ltd Flight 92 departed London Heathrow Airport en route to Belfast International Airport at 1952 hours local time, with eight crew members and 118 passengers.
 The airplane was a Boeing Model 737 Series 400 (737-400), equipped with two CFM56-3C turbofan engines.

 About 13 minutes into the flight, as the aircraft was climbing through 28,300 feet, a fan blade failed in the left engine, resulting in severe vibration and a series of engine stalls and surges.
 An outer portion of a fan blade had failed and separated, causing severe damage to the entire fan section.
 The fan blade failure was the result of a blade vibratory instability, referred to as blade flutter, which initiated in the engine fan blade at a specific combination of high thrust and flight conditions.